RamprasadChoudhary/videoTube/Readme.md

       ```

 4. **Access the Application**:
-    - Open your browser and navigate to `http://localhost:3000` for the frontend, and `http://localhost:5000/api` for the backend API.
+    - Open your browser and navigate  `http://localhost:5000/api` for the backend API.